rbhachu/the-mojo-blog/README.md

 ## Installation Instructions
-<p>Open your Code Editor and 'CD' into your working directory, then download the repo.<p>
+<p>Open your Code Editor and 'CD' into your working directory, then download the repo to that location.<p>

 ```sh
 git clone https://github.com/rbhachu/the-mojo-blog.git
 ```
-<p>Once the repo has been downloaded, install it.<p>
+<p>Once the repo has been downloaded, 'CD' to the newly downloaded project folder; 'cd the-mojo-blog'.<p>

 ```sh
 npm install
 ```

-<p>You then need to decide if you would like to run JSON server via your 'Local Machine' or 'Remotely' via Heorku servers (free).<p>
+<p>Next you need to decide if you would like to run JSON server via your 'Local Machine' or 'Remotely' via Heorku servers (free).<p>

 ### -JSON Server via Local Machine